Wallzii/cosc320-pdproject/README.md

 # cosc320-pdproject
 Plagiarism detection problem for COSC 320.
 Use and analysis of KMP, LCSS, and Rabin-Karp.

+##To-Do's:
+- Natural language processing for tokenization, stopward removal, stemming, etc. (nltk?)
+- Figure out strategy for iterating over corpus documents against the plagiarized document.

+## Known Issues:
+- ~~Multiple punctuations at the end of sentences parsed by split_sentences() create empty sentences equal to the amount of punctuations after the first.~~

 ## Example Output (Verbose):
 ```
 Verbose output enabled.